jadhavvaish/Bike-Sales-Dashboard-Creation-Using-Excel/README.md

 # Excel-Project
-Creating Dashboard for a Bike Sales dataset.
+Creating a Dashboard for a Bike Sales dataset.
+The Dataset used and the dashboard created you can find everything here.